 - Is this better than what we currently offer on the market?

 Major project rollouts can be demanding on both your time and energy.
 Don’t let it overwhelm you before kick-off.
-For starters, you can use our free work breakdown structure template and get a visual on deliverables, as well as the tasks needed to complete before submitting your project scope statement.
+For starters, you can use our Gantt chart software to create a WBS and get a visual on deliverables, as well as the tasks needed to complete before submitting your project scope statement.